 The village shop was an important part of village life, especially during the Kildonan Gold Rush.
 It is where local people came to buy all sort of daily commodities and where the women could catch up on village news.
 It is also where gold prospectors sought accommodation.
 Visitors can even experience the distinctive smell of carbolic soap!

 Gartymore Croft House

-The house would have two rooms, a small scullery and a separate byre either attached to or beside the house.
+A typical house would have two rooms, a small scullery and a separate byre either attached to or beside the house.
 All the cooking would be done over the fireplace set into the gable end of the house, using pots and pans suspended on a hook over the flames.
 Houses such as this replaced the older style longhouses, with inbuilt byre at one end, and accommodated families cleared from the Strath of Kildonan in the early 1800s.
 The local landowners encouraged their tenants to build neat cottages on the coast and the estate supplied timber and lime and tokens of money were offered as an extra incentive.